This blog has been updated for 2020.

-Project managers report that about a third of all their projects fail because of a lack of involvement from senior leadership.
+Successful project management requires strong support from sponsors or senior leadership.
 Getting project buy-in from the C-suite helps ensure each project’s goals are on track with organizational priorities, helps create champions for the project’s completion, and shows individual team members how critical the project is to the company’s overall success.

 5. Invest in the right technology

-The vast majority of project managers use some sort of project management software to do their jobs.
-Those who do use such a tool report improved communication, higher quality products, better adherence to timeline and budget, and increased customer satisfaction.
+Many project managers use some sort of project management software to do their jobs.
+However, a surprising forty-four percent do not.
+But those who do use such a tool report improved communication, higher quality products, better adherence to timeline and budget, and increased customer satisfaction.

 With so many solutions on the market, it’s important to choose those that truly enhance your workflow.
 Otherwise, you might end up wasting time and money on a tool that sounds great but doesn’t fit.

 TechnologyAdvice can help you wade through the options.
-Explore our directory of tools or schedule a call with an advisor (it’s free!).
+Explore our directory of HR tools and get free short list of vendors that meet your needs.
 We’ll listen to your biggest HR challenges and recommend top solutions.